Paradors of Extremadura Cycling Holiday

 We suggest you bring your own helmet for safety and hygiene reasons.
-Alternatively, helmets can be supplied on arrival but these must be booked in advance.
+Alternatively, helmets are provided on arrival.

 On this holiday the accommodation is as much a highlight as the cycling.
 Paradors are national heritage properties which have been restored and sympathetically converted into unique, hotel-style accommodation.
 These properties were originally Palaces, Monasteries or Castles and a stay in a Parador is always a memorable experience.
 Also included is a restored farmhouse.

 Jarandilla de la Vera: Parador de Jarandilla